AyushSojitra/Pneumonia_Detection_using_transfer_learning/README.md

 ## Model training
 1. Clone this Repository
 2. In the "model" folder you will find 3 different folders of the algorithms.
-3. Run the .ipynb files of whichever algorithm you wish to run.
+3. Run the .ipynb files of whichever algorithm you wish to run.(Install keras, numpy, and sklearn libraries if not installed.)
 4. Run it's respective "predict" .ipynb file for prediction.

 ## Website
 1. Open "app.html" file from "UI" folder in google chrome.
 2. Run "server.py" from "server" folder
-3. Upload the chest X-Ray image in "app.html" and click n classify button.
+3. Upload the chest X-Ray image in "app.html" and click classify button.
 <br>Note: VGG16 has been used for website.